 A check valve is just a simple non-return valve, but a backflow preventer is a module assembly of check valves.
 It is used in high-hazard environments and needs to completely protect the flow safe while even one part failed.

 You can easier to find the backflow preventer installed where potable water connects to non-potable water.

 ● HVAC system

 ● Irrigation system

 ● Fire suppression system

 5. Butterfly Valves

-A butterfly valve is a 90° turn rotational motion valve that is used to on/off or controls the flowing medium in a process.
+A butterfly valve is a 90° turn rotational motion valve that is used to on/off or control the flowing medium in a process.
 And particularly for large capacity conditions.

 What is the different type of butterfly valves?

 As a general rule, a butterfly valve is a bi-direction industrial valve, but it does have a preferred flow direction in case to protect valve and extend service life, also with lower operating torque.